 “Is anyone among you in trouble?
 Let them pray.
 Is anyone happy?
 Let them sing songs of praise.
 Is anyone among you sick?
 Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise them up.
 If they have sinned, they will be forgiven.
 Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.

 Elijah was a human being, even as we are.
 He prayed earnestly that it would not rain, and it did not rain on the land for three and a half years.
 Again he prayed, and the heavens gave rain, and the earth produced its crops.”

 We are told that whatever we are facing…good or bad, we should pray.
 Good advice.
 The problem in the text is that the example given of a man of prayer is that of Elijah.
 However, Elijah, in our eyes, seems to be this amazing man of prayer.
 How can we be like him?

-James, inspired by God, says Elijah is a man just like us.
+James, inspired by God, says Elijah was a human being, just like us.
 He was simply a normal person with no special dispensation from God.

 So let’s look at a summary of the obedience of Elijah’s prayer life:

 Elijah, because of his obedience, had an amazing response to his prayers.
-And Scripture says that Elijah was a man just like us?
+And Scripture says that Elijah was a person just like us?
 How can this be?